GrandCare SupportTech Help For Elderly Care

 DOES GRANDCARE REQUIRE WIFI?

-GrandCare requires internet access to work, but it can be either WiFi or wired ethernet.
+GrandCare requires internet service to work, but it can be either wireless WiFi or wired ethernet.

 WHAT IF MY MOM DOES NOT HAVE INTERNET AT HOME?

 Maybe she should!
-Many seniors do not have internet access at home because they don’t have a need for it.
-If you’re going to start doing video visits and some remote monitoring, she now has a need for it.
+Many seniors do not have internet access at home because they have never had a need for it before.
+But she needs video visits and remote monitoring, she now has a need for it.
 Tip: Ask if your local internet service provider has a discount for seniors.

 HOW HARD IS THIS TO INSTALL?

 It’s simple.
 Plug it in, turn it on, connect to the internet.
-If your GrandCare has motion sensors or health devices, they will have already been paired with the GrandCare and are ready to use.
+If your GrandCare has motion sensors or health devices, they will have already been paired with the GrandCare and are ready to place around the home.

-CAN I PUT THIS IS IN MY MOM’S ROOM AT HER NURSING HOME?
+CAN I PUT THIS IS IN MY MOM’S ROOM IN HER SENIOR LIVING HOME?

 HOW EASY IS IT TO USE?

 It is so intuitive to use that the resident does not need any previous computer experience to enjoy it!
-It features large, easy-to-read icons and can be fully customized to include as few or as many touchscreen menu buttons as desired.
+It features large, easy-to-read icons and can be fully customized to have as few or as many buttons as needed.

 HOW EASY IS IT FOR THE RESIDENT TO USE THE VIDEO CHAT?